Georgia Overflight Permit Regulations

 2 - Seasonal Block Overflight Permits (Scheduled Commercial Airlines Flights)

-- Georgia Overflight Permit is normally valid for 72 hours.
+- Georgia Overflight Permit Not Required.

 Overflight Permit Charge's

-Georgia Flight Information Region :
+Flight Information Region In Georgia

 Georgia Airspace is divided into 01 Flight Information Regions (FIRs)